groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2016/groupdocs.viewer-for-.net-16.12.0-release-notes.md

 There are 2 new features and 9 improvements and fixes in this regular monthly release.
 The most notable are:

-*   WebP (Image format) file format viewing support
+*   WebP (Image format) file format rendering support
-*   OTS (OpenDocument Spreadsheet Template) file format viewing support
+*   OTS (OpenDocument Spreadsheet Template) file format rendering support
 *   Current directory is used as storage path when storage path is not specified in ViewerConfig
 *   Implemented responsive HTML output for Slides documents